unionai/unionai-docs/source/integrations/agents/openai-agent/index.md

 ## Local testing

-To test an agent locally, create a class for the agent task that inherits from [AsyncAgentExecutorMixin](https://github.com/flyteorg/flytekit/blob/03d23011fcf955838669bd5058c8ced17c6de3ee/flytekit/extend/backend/base_agent.py#L278-382).
-This mixin can handle asynchronous tasks and allows Flytekit to mimic FlytePropeller's behavior in calling the agent.
+To test an agent locally, create a class for the agent task that inherits from [`AsyncAgentExecutorMixin`](https://github.com/flyteorg/flytekit/blob/03d23011fcf955838669bd5058c8ced17c6de3ee/flytekit/extend/backend/base_agent.py#L278-382).
+This mixin can handle asynchronous tasks and allows flytekit to mimic FlytePropeller's behavior in calling the agent.

 ## Union cluster deployment